XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 # Get Started Using Python

-This tutorial walks you through the basics of building a very simple XRP Ledger-connected application using [`xrpl-py`](https://github.com/XRPLF/xrpl-py), a pure [Python](https://www.python.org) library that makes it easy to interact with the XRP Ledger using native Python models and methods.
+This tutorial walks you through the basics of building an XRP Ledger-connected application using [`xrpl-py`](https://github.com/XRPLF/xrpl-py), a pure [Python](https://www.python.org) library built to interact with the XRP Ledger using native Python models and methods.

 This tutorial is intended for beginners and should take no longer than 30 minutes to complete.